josiahamanna/learning-golang/1-Tutorial/notes.md

 ### 1.3 Finding Duplicate lines
 1. Programs for ﬁle copying, printing, searching, sorting, counting, and the like all have a similar structure: a loop over the input, some computation on each element, and generation of output on the ﬂy or at the end.

+1. Refer dup1.go
+	* Map holds a set of key/value pairs
+	* Built in function creates a new empty map (in this example)
+	* The first time a new line is seen, the expression counts[line] on the right-hand side evaluvates to the zero value for its type, which is 0 for int.
+	* The order of map iteration in practice is random, varying from one run to another
+	* bufio.NewScanner reads input and breaks it into lines or words. (naturally it comes in lines)
+	* Each call to input.Scan() reads the next line and removes the newline character from the end; the result can be retrieved by calling input.Text()
+	* The scan function returns true if there is a line and false when there is no more input.